Sarmunbustillo/Memory-Game/README.md

 # Memory-Game
 1st of t of a seven game challenge

-Simple Memory game grid. try matching 2 of the same type
+Simple Memory game grid using Javascript.
+The goal of the Game is to to match two cards of the same type